karthik2607/Zappy-Messaging/README.md

 Our vision includes implementing **end-to-end encryption** to ensure user privacy and make Zappy as secure as possible.
 By securing conversations, Zappy will align with industry standards like **WhatsApp** and **Signal** while maintaining an open-source philosophy.

-We’re looking for contributors to help design and implement encryption protocols, improve performance, and build new features! 🎉
+I am looking for contributors to help design and implement encryption protocols, improve performance, and build new features! 🎉

 ---